 I am a PhD candidate in Economics at the University of Paris IX

 I conduct research in political economy and development.
-Particularly, my research seeks to understand the workings of real world institutions such as the judiciary and its interaction with other state bureaucracies.
+Particularly, my research seeks to understand the workings of formal institutions such as the judiciary and its interaction with other formal and informal institutions.
 In my job market paper, I show how the presidential appointment of judges in the superior courts impact judicial decision-making.
 In a related paper, I show how religious institutions and military coups impact judicial independence and case delay.

 JUDICIARY’S ACHILLES HEEL: EXECUTIVE CONTROL VIA APPOINTMENT POWER

 To what extent does the selection mechanism of the judges impact judicial decision making?
 We document a substantial increase in judicial independence and reduced case delay in Pakistan, as a result of a 2010 judicial selection reform which changed the selection procedure of the judges from the presidential appointment of the judges to the selection of judges by a judicial commission (consisting of peer judges).
 Using mandatory retirement age as an instrument for new appointments, we estimate the causal effect of the change in appointment procedure on judicial independence and case delay.
 Better enforcement of laws regulating land disputes with government agencies is the key mechanism driving these results.
 We further show that the judges selected by the judicial commission are significantly less likely to be politically active prior to their appointments or receive the controversial “Prime Minister’s Assistance Package” (that awards residential plots to the judges) compared to the judges appointed by the president.
 The new judges who did accept the package are more likely to rule in favour of the government.

 THE DICTATOR, THE IMAM AND THE JUDGE: TRACING THE IMPACT OF MILITARY AND RELIGION ON COURTS